Editor's note: This post was originally written in March 2018 but has since been updated and refreshed for maximum accuracy.

-Social media can be a huge window of opportunity for businesses.
-When used correctly, it’s a catalyst for better brand exposure, reputation, and ultimately, sales.
+Social media is a huge window of opportunity for businesses.
+When underpinned by a thorough plan, strategy, and rationale, it can be a platform to better brand exposure, reputation, and ultimately, sales.

 So, let’s have a quick look at some of the top benefits of social media for business: